microsoft/verona/src/mlir/passes.md

 Here, we describe the MLIR passes.
 Once we move `1IR` passes down to the `2IR`, we should add the description of the passes here.

+The input of this pipeline is an MLIR mix of high-level Verona and other dialects described in `lowering.md`.

+The output of this pipeline is an MLIR mix of high- and low-level Verona dialect and other dialects.
+This will be consumed by the stage described in `llvm.md`.

 ## Region based alias analysis

 Different regions never alias.
 Regions are never accessed by more than one